Doing Business in Nigeria

 - Abdulsamad Rabiu

-- To analyze the Nigerian economy and foreign trade
+- To analyse the Nigerian economy and foreign trade

 - To evaluate business opportunities in Nigeria